JannikBirn/palworld-host-save-fix/README.md

 Details: The Viewing Cage [isn't officially supported](https://tech.palworldgame.com/dedicated-server-guide#qa) on dedicated servers so if you have built one in co-op, it needs to be removed from your co-op save before migrating it to your dedicated server.

 Workaround: \[Co-op Only\] If you have built a Viewing Cage, it needs to be removed from your co-op save before migrating it to your dedicated server.

-### \[Left Click bug\]

-Details: After applying the fix, some players experience a bug where you can't hold your left mouse button to attack.
-It seems like this only happens if you didn't do the [\[Guild bug\] workaround](#guild-bug) but I'm not sure.

-Workaround: If you leave the guild and rejoin, it goes away.
-Thanks [/u/skalibran](https://www.reddit.com/r/Palworld/comments/19axeqs/autoswing_not_working/kiq85zr/)!

 ### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) for his very useful script helping me to make this fix!